 My name is Patti Jones.
 I live in Richland, WA, a small town in eastern Washington, where I grew up, and was fortunate enough to return to in order to raise my own children.
-I have been married to the most wonderful, giving, caring, loving man for almost four years, together we share five children, two dogs, and three cats.
+I have been married to the most wonderful, giving, caring, loving man for almost six years, together we share five children, two dogs, and three cats.

 My yoga journey began in 2012.
 I had been divorced and was raising three children completely on my own, working full time, merely juggling life instead of living it.
 Gaining weight like it was going out of style, with little time for working out or preparing healthy foods, I knew I needed to bring a little grounding to my life.
 I found that if I went to the gym and jumped on a treadmill, I spent the entire time thinking of my endless To-Do list, and how I had no time for this treadmill business when there was real work to be done; however, in a class, I was committed, I knew I had booked this time and was committed to it.
 Well, plus, I was not going to withstand the embarrassment of giving up early or walking out of class before it was over.

 I also learned that I was blessed with a very special gift that most overweight people don’t possess.
 I don’t care what other people think of me, my size, or my physical fitness level, my journey is my own.
 I am comfortable in my skin, no matter what my size.
 Now, this doesn’t mean that I always like the way my jeans fit, just that my overall self image, and self-esteem is pretty high for a person of substantial size.
 I wanted to do yoga, I didn’t care if I didn’t blend in, I was going to do show up, learn, and figure all this out.